 ― Sylvia Plath, The Bell Jar

-human being, lover, creator, music school dropout, two-time college dropout, career wait staff, surly customer servant, laborer, over 40, solo, child-free, loner, gardener, activist, writer; used to sing, draw, dance, and do artsy shit and hope I’m not done yet …
+human being, lover, creator, music school dropout, career wait staff, surly customer servant, laborer, disabled, a woman of a certain age, bisexual, demisexual, solo, child-free, gardener, activist, writer, singer, artist, dancer, and I’m not done yet ….

-things: healing, love, truth, compassionate communication/Non-Violent Communication (NVC), self-care, social justice, gut health, herbs, mindfulness, health, diet, autoimmune-protocol, Paleo, Weston A. Price, grain-free, gluten-free, dairy-free, nightshade-free, toxin-free, low-FODMAP, Crohn’s disease, anemia, SIBO, Candida (not the opera), PTSD, BPD, depression, anxiety, emotions, emotional eating…
+healing, love, truth, compassionate communication/Non-Violent Communication (NVC), self-care, social justice, gut health, herbs, mindfulness, health, diet, autoimmune-protocol, Paleo, Weston A. Price, grain-free, gluten-free, dairy-free, nightshade-free, toxin-free, low-FODMAP, Crohn’s disease, anemia, SIBO, Candida (not the opera), PTSD, BPD, depression, anxiety, emotions…

 It is near impossible to have an original idea.
 Even if I write a recipe combining pickles and chocolate, or octopus and nasturtium, chances are someone else has thought of it.
 Please use my contact form if you take issue with any of the content I’ve posted.

 I can’t afford a wordpress upgrade, so you may see ads posted without my approval.
 Most likely, I would not endorse these ads.
 I support a minimalist and natural lifestyle.
 We are inundated with messages that try to convince us we need to buy things to make us whole.
 Don’t believe the hype!

 Pinterest was my obsessive-compulsive distraction technique.
 I’ve pinned recipes, health information, and other wacky stuff.
 Check it out—at your own risk of course.